 What makes FAVR specific is using cost data for the standard vehicle regarding the employee's geographical location.

-IRS guidelines require using vehicles of certain age and value and setting a maximum standard vehicle cost for FAVR car allowance.
-For 2023 this cost is set to $60,800, so employees can be pretty flexible when it comes to the vehicle to generate reimbursement.
+IRS guidelines require using vehicles of a certain age and value and setting a maximum standard vehicle cost for FAVR car allowance.
+As mentioned above, this cost is set to $60,800, so employees can be pretty flexible regarding the vehicle to generate reimbursement.

 To qualify for FAVR car allowance, the IRS guidelines also demand that employees pay specific insurance coverage.
-Such a practice also protects the company from liability in a case of a car accident.
+Such a practice also protects the company from liability in the case of a car accident.

 Should My Business Switch to FAVR?

 To qualify for the FAVR car allowance, your company must have a minimum of five mobile employees conducting more than 5,000 miles for business-related purposes yearly.